BQcybersec/Projects/Project 1 Configuring Network and Elasticsearch/Project1_NetworkConfiguration.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+Ansible was used to automate the configuration of the ELK machine.
+No configuration was performed manually.
 The main advantages of using Ansible to configure a system are it's speed and simplicity.
 Writing a playbook for Ansible is not too complicated; the language is human readable and powerful.
 The speed aspect comes once the script is completed because it can be deployed with a single command and you will have a system that is configured to your needs.

 The playbook implements the following tasks: